coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 If a character tries to attack an invisible creature whose location he has not pinpointed, have the player choose the space where the character will direct the attack.
 If the invisible creature is there, conduct the attack normally.
-If the enemy's not there, roll the miss chance as if it were there, don't let the player see the result, and tell him that the character has missed.
-That way the player doesn't know whether the attack missed because the enemy's not there or because you successfully rolled the miss chance.
+If the enemy’s not there, roll the miss chance as if it were there, don’t let the player see the result, and tell him that the character has missed.
+That way the player doesn’t know whether the attack missed because the enemy’s not there or because you successfully rolled the miss chance.

 If an invisible character picks up a visible object, the object remains